julionm/rust-studies/README.md

 - Rust doesn`t support string indexing
 - Strins are stored as byte vectors using `Vec<u8>`, usually each value corresponds for a unique letter, but there's linguistics cases where it don't happen as expected, so to prevent this error cases, rust gives an error when we try to index a string value
 - there`s another reason rust doens't permit string indexing: performance, as a byte vector Rust can't guarantee the expected time, cause to reach the wanted index Rust would need to run through all of indexes 'till find the one the user requested
-- by default, rust uses a SplitHash algorithm in HashMap, it's much slower than others but it's more secure too so the trade-off, less performance, more security is good.
+- by default, rust uses a SplitHash algorithm in HashMap, it's much slower than others but it's more secure too so the trade-off, less performance, more security is good
+- unrecoverable errors are those that make the application unable to continue running or that may cause a failure of security, like the buffer overread problem, that can cause some invaders to access other memory locations from the reference apointing to a null space
+- Cases to `panic!`: to panic the code is a good choice when it we'll be in a _bad state_, i.e. when other code passes wrong values to your lib, this would be a good choice to panic, to alert the user that he's passing the wrong values during development, causing it not breaking when on production
+- the _bad state_ happens when your code relies in the existence of a username value, for example, you won't check every time you use the `username` variable if it has some content, cause your code really need this, so for better functioning it should warn the user that it MUST be defined
+- **out-of-bound memory access**: access a memory that is no longer managed by the program
+- **function contracts**: means that the correct behaviour of a function relies on it's parameters meeting the requirements this function needs
+-